aaronmaturen/aaronmaturen.github.io/src/musings/post-10-implementing-filtering.md

 ---
-layout: post
+layout: post.njk
-title: "Angular DataSource with SWAPI: Building the Galactic Archives - Implementing Advanced Filtering"
+title: "Galactic Archives - Implementing Filtering"
-description: "Adding powerful filtering capabilities to our Star Wars character table"
+description: "Building advanced search filters with dynamic query parameters to filter Star Wars characters by species, homeworld, and other attributes"
-date: 2025-06-11
+date: 2025-06-10
-tags: ["angular", "filtering", "material", "step-10-implementing-filtering"]
+tags:
+  - filtering
+  - search
+  - query-parameters
+  - angular
+  - reactive-forms
+  - star-wars
+seriesId: galactic-archives
+part: 10
+github:
+  org: aaronmaturen
+  repo: galactic-archives
+  tag: post-10
 ---

 # Angular DataSource with SWAPI: Building the Galactic Archives - Implementing Advanced Filtering

-*In the vastness of the galactic archives, finding specific information without proper filtering is like searching for a specific grain of sand on Tatooine.
-As our collection of character data grows, we need more sophisticated ways to sift through it all.*
+_In the vastness of the galactic archives, finding specific information without proper filtering is like searching for a specific grain of sand on Tatooine.
+As our collection of character data grows, we need more sophisticated ways to sift through it all._

 > The Cosmic Compiler once remarked that a table without filtering is merely a static display of data, not much different from ancient scrolls carved in stone.
 "True power," it whispered, "comes from giving users control over what they see."